elixir-lang/elixir/README.md

     Math.sum(1, 2) #=> 3

-There are many definitions available inside the Elixir modules.
+There are many definitions available inside Elixir modules.
 They are:

 * `def`  - defines a function;
 * `defp` - defines a private function;